What Everyone Gets Wrong About Inflammation

 As a medical doctor who specializes in functional medicine and gut health, I see how chronic inflammation is directly related to gut disorders, like dysbiosis, small intestinal bacterial overgrowth and leaky gut syndrome.

 What affects your gut also affects your brain.
 Consider that your gut makes about 95 percent of your feel-good neurotransmitter serotonin.
 That could explain why inflammation often leads to mood disorders.
-For example, researchers have found a link between chronic stress, inflammation, and depression.
+For example, researchers have found a link between chronic stress, inflammation, and depression3.

-Chronic inflammation is sometimes called the silent killer: It plays a role in nearly every disease.
+Chronic inflammation is sometimes called the silent killer: It plays a role in nearly every disease4.
 Inflammation at its worst is deadly, like a massive heart attack or stroke; yet, for many chronic inflammatory conditions it can take years before their symptoms become apparent, by which time a lot of the damage has already occurred.

 How do you measure inflammation?